Procedure for MRgFUS treatment

 Step 2 – Defrayal of expenses and arranging an appointmentIf you are suitable for treatment, you will receive an application from us for defrayal of expenses to be submitted to your health insurance company.
 Once we have received the treatment guarantee in writing, you will receive an appointment for MRgFUS treatment from our patient management.
 You will be sent written confirmation of your appointment along with all the information relating to your treatment.

 Step 3 – Day of treatment:If the patients are receiving outpatient treatment, they will come to our FUS center in Dachau on the agreed date.
-We offer appointments every day with an arrival time of around 8am and noon.

 You should eat a light breakfast at home, shave the hairs on your lower abdomen without using cream and then travel to the FUS center in Dachau.